Former civil litigation attorney. Content legal strategist at TermsFeed.

 You'll be able to instantly access and download the Terms & Conditions agreement.

-Before you write the Terms & Conditions for your app or website, understand why you need it and what you hope to accomplish with it.
+Before you write your Terms & Conditions for your app or website, understand why you need it and what you hope to accomplish with it.
 Otherwise, you're unlikely to create a complete agreement.

 A Terms & Conditions agreement prevents users from abusing your service (or other users of your service), limits liability, and establishes any ownership in your trademarks, content, copyrights, and other intellectual property.

 If you do not address these reasons at a minimum, you will limit your legal enforcement powers and claims against users.